Example Mapping: Making Stories Concrete

 What's the cancellation policy?

-Three rules, eleven examples, three questions still attached to the story, and two parked for other stories.
-That’s a rich map — much richer than the three rules and six examples they would have had if they’d stopped after the first pass.
+Four rules, eleven examples, three questions still attached to the story, and three parked for other stories.

 The “too many red cards” signal

-Here’s a rule of thumb: if you have more red cards (questions) than green cards (examples), the story isn’t ready to build.
+If you have more red cards than green cards, the story isn’t ready to build.

-Four red cards against six green cards is borderline.
-The GreenBox team decides to resolve the cutoff question and the 3D Secure question before starting work, and to treat multiple subscriptions and cancellation as separate stories.
+Three red cards against eleven green cards is fine – and those are just the ones attached to this story, not the parked ones.
+The Greenbox team decides to resolve the cutoff and 3D Secure questions before starting work, and to treat multiple subscriptions, cancellation, and dietary preferences as separate stories.

-If they’d had eight red cards and three green cards, that would be a clear signal: the team doesn’t understand this story well enough.
-Go away, answer the questions, and come back for another session.
+If they’d had eight red cards and three green cards, that would be a clear signal: go away, answer the questions, and come back for another session.

 This is one of the best things about Example Mapping.
 It doesn’t just help you understand a story – it tells you when you don’t understand it.
-It’s a readiness check disguised as a planning session.
+A readiness check disguised as a planning session.

 Second session: “Pause a subscription”